The Use of “Hell” in the New Testament

 First, when the Lord affirmed that God will “destroy” both body and soul in Gehenna (Mt.
 10:28), he employed the word apollumi (used about 92 times in the New Testament).
 It is translated by such terms as “destroy,” “perish,” “loss,” and “lost.”
 The term does not suggest the sense of annihilation.

 When the prodigal son was in the far country, he was “lost” (apololos), i.e., estranged from the blessings of his home, but he was not annihilated.
 Jesus affirmed that he came to save that which stands lost (apololos).
-The perfect tense describes a present condition which has resulted from previous activity.
-The Lord did not come to save folks who were in a state of non-existence!
+The perfect tense describes a present condition that has resulted from previous activity.
+The Lord did not come to save folks in a non-existent state!

 “In every instance where the word apollumi is found in the New Testament, something other than annihilation is being described” (Morey, 90).